pendashteh/magic/README.md

+# $ magic
-What if you could do this without having Python3 installed:
+What if you could get a Python3 shell without having it installed?

 ```
 $ magic python python3